dbt-labs/dbt-pov-model-cost-calculator/README.md

 ## Support

+**Limited Support Scope**: This package is designed specifically for dbt Labs' fusion cost analysis.
+Support is limited to issues related to this specific purpose.

+For general questions and community support:
 - Join the [dbt Community Slack](http://community.getdbt.com/)
 - Read more on the [dbt Community Discourse](https://discourse.getdbt.com)

+For fusion cost analysis issues:
-- Open an issue on GitHub for bugs or feature requests
+- Open an issue on GitHub for bugs or feature requests related to fusion cost calculations

+For general model cost tracking and data observability:
+- Consider using [Elementary](https://github.com/elementary-data/dbt-data-reliability) or [select.dev](https://select.dev/) packages with dedicated support teams